Sarkozy keeps door open a crack for political future

 Yet a Socialist defeat of the conservative Gaullists, who have held the presidency for 17 years, could trigger such a deep shake-up of right-wing politics that anything could happen, Minc said.

-He hinted at a possible tussle for power between Sarkozy and Jean-Francois Cope, a 47-year-old former budget minister and government spokesman who harbours his own presidential ambitions and currently heads the UMP.
+He hinted at a possible tussle for power between Sarkozy and Jean-Francois Cope, a 47-year-old former budget minister and government spokesman who harbors his own presidential ambitions and currently heads the UMP.

 "What happens on the right will depend on what Sarkozy does.
 Will he quit politics or not?
 Do you think that if he wants to take over the UMP Cope will resist?"
 Minc said.